user202729/plover/doc/api/config.rst

 This modules handles reading and writing Plover's configuration files, as well as updating the configuration on-the-fly while Plover is running.

+.. autoclass:: Config
+    :members:
+    :private-members:
+    :special-members:
+    :inherited-members:

+..
+    .. autofunction:: io.open

+    .. automodule:: io
+       :members:

+..
     .. class:: Config

         An object containing the entire Plover configuration.
 The config object maintains a cache for any changes that are made while Plover is running.

         .. method:: load()

             Reads and parses the configuration from the configuration file.
             Raises an :exc:`InvalidConfigurationError<plover.exception.InvalidConfigurationError>`
             if the configuration could not be parsed correctly.

         .. method:: clear()

             Clears the configuration and returns to the base state.

         .. method:: save()

             Writes the current state of the configuration to the configuration file.

         .. method:: __getitem__(key)

             Returns the value of the specified `key` in the cache, or in the full configuration if not available.

         .. method:: __setitem__(key, value)

             Sets the property `key` in the configuration to the specified value.

         .. method:: as_dict()

             Returns the ``dict`` representation of the current state of the configuration.

         .. method:: update()

             Update the cache to reflect the contents of the full configuration.

 .. exception:: InvalidConfigOption(raw_value, fixed_value[, message=None])